weiyilai/linux-foundation-coupon/README.md

 - CKA + CKAD + CKS Exam bundle ($419 Savings): [kube.promo/k8s-bundle](https://kube.promo/k8s-bundle)

 Use code **EARTHDAY24ILT** for instructor-led courses.

-## [55% OFF] Linux Foundation Flash Sale [Expired]

-Get up to 55% off on Certifications and bundles using the exclusive flash sale.

-For individual certifications, use the following exclusive coupon code.

-Use code **MAY24SPECIALCT** at [kube.promo/devops](https://kube.promo/devops) and save 46%.

-To **save up to 55%** on certifications, use code **MAY24PLUSCT** with the following bundles.

-Use Code **MAY24ILTCT** for instructor-led training to get a 20% flat discount.

 ## Kubernetes Birthday Sale (2 Days only) [Expired]